Kingslie History, Family Crest & Coats of Arms

 More information is included under the topic Early Kingslie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kingslie family to the New World and Oceana
+Migration of the Kingslie family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Kingslie family to immigrate North America: Steven Kingsley, who settled in Salem Massachusetts in 1630; William Kingsley settled in Virginia in 1623; David Kinsey settled with his wife in Pennsylvania in 1682.